vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 ## Fees

 A fee is taken from all transfers, and paid out to validators in a similar manner to the existing [infrastructure fees](0059-simple-POS-rewards.md).
+For recurring transfers, the fee is charged each time the transfer occurs.

 The fee is set by the `transfer.fee.factor` [network parameter](#network-parameter) that defines the proportion of each transfer taken as a fee.
 The fee is taken from the transfer initiator's account immediately on execution, and is taken on top of the total amount transferred.